CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 - company location
 - salary
 - date added to indeed
-- get page number
+- page number
-- get total count of jobs
+- total count of jobs

 Here is the function to get the company location, you can see that I had to remove the last item from the list as it consistently ended with a blank item.